TS-7120

 Getting Started

-A Linux PC is recommended for development, and will be assumed for this documentation.
-For users in Windows or OSX we recommend virtualizing a Linux PC.
-Most of our platforms run Debian and if there is no personal distribution preference this is what we recommend for ease of use.
+A Linux workstation is recommended and assumed for development using this documentation.
+For users in Windows or OSX, we recommend virtualizing Linux.
+Most of our platforms run Debian, which is recommended for ease of use if there is no personal distribution preference.

 Virtualization